Interview Hoarding: Conclusion

 Even if such interventions are not possible in the very short run, our policy prescription is that residency programs should be advised to increase the number of candidates they interview relative to previous years.

-Design of a fully centralized clearinghouse, is an area that remains open.
-As earlier work on the interview pre-markets have shown, strategic analysis has only been tractable under very stringent assumptions \citep{Kadam:2015,LeeSchwarz:RAND2017,Beyhaghi:2019}.
+Design of a fully centralized clearinghouse for interviews is an area that remains open.
+As earlier work on the interview pre-markets have shown, strategic analysis is only tractable under very stringent assumptions \citep{Kadam:2015,LeeSchwarz:RAND2017,Beyhaghi:2019}.
 Nonetheless, the current paper adds to the evidence (along with \citet{EcheniqueGonzalezWilsonYariv:2020}) that a more holistic approach that includes the interview stage is critical.

-This interview driven bottleneck is likely a factor other matching contexts as well, including fully decentralized labor markets.
-For example, we expect it to affect the junior market for economists.
+This interview-driven bottleneck is likely a factor in other matching contexts as well, including fully decentralized labor markets.
+For example, we expect it will affect the junior market for economists.
 This labor market typically consists of short interviews followed by on-campus visits.
 Physical constraints typically limit both the number of short interviews and on-campus visits a candidate is able to accept.
-With virtual interviews and virtual ``fly-outs'', we expect candidates to accept more of both than they would otherwise.
+With virtual interviews and virtual ``fly-outs,'' we expect candidates to accept more of both than they would otherwise.
 As a result, we could expect the same bottleneck in the economics job market as in the NRMP match.

 \appendixpage